khkim6040/CSED331/HW5/README.md

-Homework5's score is not provided.
+Homework5's score was not provided.